tgourley/StartupConnectionApp/Design/UseCases.md

   * Actors: System, administrator
   * BR5
 * **UC15** Finish a given pitch.
-  * This use case is necessary because the project should eventually be completed.
-Once the project is finished funds can be dispersed.
-The end goal of the project is to eventually reach this point.
+  * This use case is necessary because the pitch should eventually be completed.
+Once the pitch is finished funds can be dispersed.
+The end goal of the pitch is to eventually reach this point.
-  * In the project page the developer will find the "Finish" button within the project settings.
-Clicking it will finish the project.
+  * In the pitch page the developer will find the "Finish" button within the pitch settings.
+Clicking it will finish the pitch.
   * Actors: Developer
   * BR5